TechShop: Alternatives

 The sudden and unexpected closure of TechShop created a crisis for many small businesses and hobbyists who depended upon TechShop for the unique services it offered.
 In the scramble that followed, several alternatives were sought out or founded.

 TheShop.build

 For a while, TechShop in San Francisco reopened under the name "TheShop.build" by a new owner, Dan Rasure.
 Former TechShop members continued to use the reopened shop, but TechShop immediately filed suit for trade name infringement.
 A second location was opened in San Jose.

 Gangplank

 With the help of the city of Chandler, users created their own space called Gangplank.
 As of 2023 Gangplank continues to operate.

+MADE Makerspace

+In 2018 Block, Inc. founder, Jim McKelvey, purchased the equipment from the now defunct St. Louis TechShop, moved the makerspace to its new home on Delmar Blvd and invited the former TechShop members to continue their memberships now under MADE Makerspace (often shortened to just MADE).
+In 2025, MADE transitioned to a non-profit and continues serving the St. Louis area.
+In 2026, MADE expanded to open a maker retail space called The Front Room to allow members and local artists to sell their creations onsite.

 Protohaven

 In 2018, former members and staff of the Pittsburgh TechShop founded Protohaven.

 Maker Nexus

 In April 2019, former members and staff of the Redwood City and San Jose locations opened Maker Nexus in Sunnyvale, California as a non-profit makerspace.